Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Introduction

 We review in \Cref{sec:background} several methods to approximate the leading singular values of a matrix given the approximate singular subspaces.
 Motivated by numerical observation showing its better accuracy compared to other single-pass strategies, we analyze the \GNa{} and generalize the analysis to the \RR{} and (randomized) SVD approximations.
-Specifically, in \Cref{sec: GNPerturbation}, we present a formal interpretation of the \GNa{} as a structured matrix perturbation and detail its underlying structure.
+Specifically, in \Cref{sec:GNPerturbation}, we present a formal interpretation of the \GNa{} as a structured matrix perturbation and detail its underlying structure.
 Classic results from perturbation analysis of singular values such as Weyl’s inequality provide pessimistic bounds that cannot provide insights into the expected accuracy of the approximated singular values by each of these methods.
-Therefore, in \Cref{sec: MatPert} we develop results that exploit the structure of the perturbation.
-In particular, we study perturbations of $2\times 2$ block matrices and then extend the derivation to block tridiagonal matrices.
-Such results are generalizations of results for eigenvalues based on studying perturbations of symmetric matrices in \cite{nakatsukasaEigenvaluePerturbationBounds2012}.
-Then, in \Cref{sec:ApplToMethods} we apply these formally derived and general results to the problem above, obtaining bounds for each of the mentioned strategies.
-Finally, in \Cref{sec: NumIll}, we illustrate how these bounds are often sharper than Weyl's inequality, how they can be used to compare methods and we present an a-posteriori alternative to them.
+Therefore, in \Cref{sec:MatPert} we develop results that exploit the structure of the perturbation.
+In particular, we study perturbations of $2\times 2$ block matrices.
+This result is a generalization of the result for eigenvalues based on studying perturbations of symmetric matrices in \cite{nakatsukasaEigenvaluePerturbationBounds2012}.
+Then, in \Cref{sec:ApplToMethods} we apply this formally derived and general result to the problem above, obtaining bounds for each of the mentioned strategies.
+Finally, in \Cref{sec:NumIll}, we illustrate how these bounds are often sharper than Weyl's inequality, how they can be used to compare methods, and we present an a-posteriori alternative to them.

 From a computational perspective, our results suggest the following strategy for approximating singular values.
 When only one subspace $\tilde U$ or $\tilde V$ is available, the SVD approach is recommended.
-When $\tilde U,\tilde V$ are both available, \GN{} tends to give significantly higher accuracy than other single-pass methods, as our bounds indicate and Figure~\ref{fig: Motivation} illustrates; we regard this as a key contribution of this paper.
+When $\tilde U,\tilde V$ are both available, \GN{} tends to give significantly higher accuracy than other single-pass methods, as our bounds indicate and Figure~\ref{fig:Motivation} illustrates; we regard this as a key contribution of this paper.
 When multiple passes with $A$ are allowed, we recommend HMT, or better yet, combined with several iterations of subspace iteration as much as the computational budget permits.